All Episodes

 And I think it's that simple.

-Hillary's not gonna change.
+Hillary's not going to change.

-And you know, look, I know he's not a professional debater.
+And, you know, look, I know he's not a professional debater.

 Kind of good preparation for debate.